Format & Rules

 Discounts are available for teams from developing nations.

-Most questions will be fairly short in lenght, and are both read out by the proctor and available in written format via screen share.
+Most questions will be fairly short in length, and are both read out by the proctor and available in written format in the chat window or via screen share.

 Questions are written by a panel of experienced writers and verifiers from around the world to ensure to ensure quality, playability and a global perspective.